Lesson 5: Graphics

 One of the new commands you'll learn about is _NEWIMAGE().
 Let's say someone wrote a program back in 1992 and created a variable in their code called NewImage%.
 If QB64 did not precede these new commands with an underscore that variable created way back then would be interpreted as a command in QB64.
 By adding the underscore to new commands old source code has a better than 99% probability of compiling and running just fine in modern versions of QB64.

-A programmer can also create custom subroutines and functions and name them anything they like (more on subroutines and functions in a later lesson).
+A programmer can also create custom subroutines and functions and name them anything they like (more on subroutines and functions in Lesson 6).
 If a programmer made a function called NewImage() then again QB64 would interpret this as a command rather than a custom function written many years ago.

 There are literally hundreds of thousands, if not millions, of BASIC source code files scattered around the Internet.
 Because the developers of QB64 took compatibility into account you can be fairly certain that code from 1989 you found on the Internet will compile and run in QB64 today.